kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 Objectives
 ----------

-- Understanding why we need to correct the phase data before mapping the magnetic susceotibility
+- Understanding why we need to correct the phase data before mapping the magnetic susceptibility

 Data Required
 ^^^^^^^^^^^^^